Find online courses made by experts from around the world.

 Presented by: (Please see www.horserhythm.org for more details)

 Sahika Riley,MPAS, PA-C, Founder of HRF is a Physician Assistant (PA-C) and a 9-1/2 year Veteran of the United States Air Force.
-She is currently completing her PhD in Integrative Medicine.
+She has a PhD in Integrative Medicine.
 She is a Faculty Assistant Professor and an Adjunct faculty at three universities P.A. and D.O. programs.

 She served overseas during Desert Storm as a Communication/Navigation system specialist for the A-10 aircraft.
 She spent her second half of her military career as a Physician Assistant in Family Medicine and Internal Medicine where she was the Officer in Charge for Surgical Case reviews and the Assistant Director for the Acute Care Clinic.
 She holds both a Masters Degree in Physician Assistant Studies with a specialty in Family Medicine and a Bachelor in Medicine from University of Nebraska.